lassisg/mpthub/README.md

 ### 3. Start analysis

 Configuration reviewed, reports loaded to app, it is time to make some math.
-Under 'Tools' menu, 'Analyse' sub-menu starts analysis.
+Under 'Tools' menu, 'Analyze' sub-menu starts analysis.
 This sub-menu is disable at startup and only becomes enabled if the previous step occurs with no errors.

 **TODO: Add image (before/after menu)**

+The app must process the data from those files and do a series of calculations, described bellow:

+-   Keep only those trajectories longer than the minimum frame number defined by the filter configuration.
+-   Compute MSD (Mean-squared Displacement) for the group of results (near 100 trajectories)
+-   Compute Deff (Diffusivity efficiency coefficient) for the group of results (near 100 trajectories)
+-   Compute Diffusivity for each trajectory

 Along the process, the statusbar shows info about the overall process.
 When it's done, a dialog informs the user.